imagej/imagej.github.io/_pages/contribute/fiji.md

 Projects that reside outside the [fiji organization](https://github.com/fiji) are not subject to the requirements above.
 But it is then the project maintainer's responsibility to ensure the project continues to function properly in up-to-date installations of Fiji.
 This might entail code changes as ImageJ and Fiji evolve.

-## Continuous integration: Travis CI
+## Continuous integration: GitHub Actions

-To verify that the Fiji components build without problems, and that all regression tests pass, every Fiji project's source code repository is connected to a [Travis CI](/develop/travis) job that builds and tests the source code, and deploys the [Maven artifacts](#maven-artifacts), whenever a new revision is made available.
+To verify that the Fiji components build without problems, and that all regression tests pass, every Fiji project's source code repository is connected to a [GitHub Actions](/develop/github-actions) job that builds and tests the source code, and deploys the [Maven artifacts](#maven-artifacts), whenever a new revision is made available.

-Have a look at the [Travis](/develop/travis) page for instructions on setting it up.
+Have a look at the [GitHub Actions](/develop/github-actions) page for instructions on setting it up.

 ## Versioning and dependency convergence